AdamMooers/upsilon/doc/controller_manual.md

 __________________________________________________________________________

 This manual describes the controller software programming.
-This guide does not describe client programming (programs that run on the client and interface with the controller).
-It does not describe Verilog: see `verilog_manual.md` for that.
+This guide does not describe Verilog: see `verilog_manual.md` for that.

 # Preqreuisites